#

 print(serialize($c));

-Then, after uploading this, we load index.php
+Then, after uploading this, we load index.php and we'll get:

-# Welcome to METACTFUser Backup file:
+# Welcome to METACTF

 Load User